-Women who smoke
+- Women who smoke

-Women who are overweight
+- Women who are overweight

 Consult your health care provider for more information.

-Magnetic resonance imaging (MRI).
-A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of organs and structures within the body.
+- Magnetic resonance imaging (MRI).
+This test uses large magnets, radiofrequencies, and a computer to make detailed images of organs and structures within the body.

 Specific treatment for dysmenorrhea will be determined by your health care provider based on: